 Colorado landlords must provide and maintain running heated water for rental properties.

-Are Landlords Responsible for Fixing Clogged Drains & Toilets in Colorado?
+Are Landlords Responsible for Fixing Clogged Drains and Toilets in Colorado?

 Colorado landlords have to fix clogs the renter didn’t cause which keep the plumbing from being in good working order.